 What is a cash flow statement?

 A cash flow statement is one of the primary financial statements that businesses and investors use to gauge a company's financial performance and health.
-It provides detailed insight into how a company receives and uses cash in a specific time period.
+It provides detailed insight into how a company receives and uses cash in a specific period.
 The statement encompasses cash activities across three categories: operating, investing, and financing.

 By analysing a cash flow statement, stakeholders can gauge a company's liquidity, its ability to cover expenses, pay dividends, and reinvest into business growth.
 Furthermore, understanding the cash flow statement can also shed light on how effective the company is at utilising its cash resources.
+For startups that need to manage their cash prudently, exploring startup business loans can provide crucial financial support in the early stages.

-How cash flow statements work?
+Different types of cash flow statements

 A cash flow statement is a financial document that provides a detailed summary of a company’s cash inflows and outflows over a specific period.
 It is divided into three main sections: operating activities, investing activities, and financing activities.

-1. Operating activities: Includes cash generated from core business operations, such as sales and payments to suppliers.
+- Operating activities: Includes cash generated from core business operations, such as sales and payments to suppliers.

-2. Investing activities: Reflects cash spent on or received from the purchase and sale of assets, like equipment or investments.
+- Investing activities: Reflects cash spent on or received from the purchase and sale of assets, like equipment or investments.

-3. Financing activities: Encompasses cash flows from transactions with the company’s investors, such as issuing shares or paying dividends.
+- Financing activities: Encompasses cash flows from transactions with the company’s investors, such as issuing shares or paying dividends.

 By analysing these sections, stakeholders can assess the company's liquidity, financial health, and long-term viability.